 Hopeful travelers often overlook Brazil as a potential destination; maybe because it’s too far from where they’re located, or maybe because their impression is that the country is not tourist friendly.
 But that couldn’t be further from the truth!
 The ninth largest country in the world brims with potential for activity, excitement, and meaningful adventure.
-Completing the Brazil visa application online is so easy that it makes traveling to Brazil even more appealing.
+And now traveling to Brazil is even easier thanks to the recent eVisa changes from the government.
 A visa process with no headaches and no hassles is just one of the reasons to explore the enthralling, massive country.

 Brazil Visa: Getting There Legally

 The Brazil visa application process differs by nationality, but as of June 2019 it has become a whole lot easier for a big portion of the world.
 On June 17th 2019 the Brazilian government officially announced that travelers from the United States, Australia, Japan, and Canada no longer need an eVisa to travel to Brazil.
 Similar to countries from the EU, it now means no tricky online application or fees, just book your ticket and away you go!

 Upon entering Brazil all you need now is proof of a valid return ticket and at least 6 months validity on your passport expiration.
 It’s also good practice to have proof of financial records to support yourself while in Brazil in the very unlikely case that they ask for it.
 And as always, it’s HIGHLY recommended to have travel insurance!
 While there’s no need for concern, there are areas of Brazil known for a higher crime rate, especially during busy holidays seasons like Carnival.
 Travel insurance helps relieve the stress of worrying about how you’re going to pay those medical bills or replace that camera if something goes wrong on the road.